Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Disparities in PCA

-Usually, the columns of $\mathbf{X}$ are referred to as attributes.
-Moreover, in social and economical problems, some of them can carry historic biases (the so-called sensitive attributes).
-Examples are gender, race and educational levels.
-As mentioned in Section~\ref{intro},~\citet{Samadi2018} discussed the disparate results provided by PCA with respect to the reconstruction errors for groups with different sensitive attribute values.
-This can raise ethical problems, since a specific group can be harmed by automatic decision systems not aware of data biases.

-Aiming at overcoming disparate results in dimension reduction, it is fundamental to consider an adequate fairness measure.
+where $\mathbf{I}$ is the identity matrix.
+Without loss of generality, let us consider that the first $l$ columns of $\mathbf{U}$ represent the first $l$ principal components.
+Clearly, the PCA formulation expressed in~\eqref{eq:classical_PCA} does not consider possible disparities between different groups.
+Aiming at overcoming unfair results in dimensionality reduction, it is fundamental to consider an adequate fairness measure.
 In this paper, we directly associate this measure with the reconstruction errors for individual classes.
-Thus, in order to formulate this criterion, let us assume that the samples can be divided as
+In order to formulate this criterion, let us assume that the samples can be divided as $\mathbf{X} = \left[ \mathbf{X}_A; \mathbf{X}_B \right]$, where $\mathbf{X}_A \in \mathbb{R}^{n_A \times d}$ and $\mathbf{X}_B \in \mathbb{R}^{n_B \times d}$ represent different groups (e.g., male and female).
+The proposed fairness measure is defined by